SIDJAYY/SIDJAYY/README.md

 Competitive Programmer
 ----------------------

-I'm a begginer and want to enhance my skill throughout my journey in I.T
+I'm a beginner and wish to enhance my skill throughout my journey in I.T

 * 🌍  I'm based in PHILIPPINES
 * ✉️  You can contact me at [bacolodcarl00@gmail.com](mailto:bacolodcarl00@gmail.com)